mahamhaider4/mahamhaider4.github.io/README.md

 Welcome to my personal portfolio!
 This site showcases my projects, technical skills, and experience in **product, analytics, and cloud computing**.

-I am a Finance & Business Analytics graduate (Cum Laude) from DePaul University and an AWS Certified Cloud Practitioner (CLF-C02).
+I am a Finance & Business Analytics graduate (Cum Laude) from DePaul University and an AWS Certified Solutions Architect Associate (SAA-CO3).
 My portfolio demonstrates my ability to solve business problems using data-driven insights, cloud technologies, and analytical tools.

 ---